Rosc (art exhibition series): History

 The premiere edition was held in 1967.
-The Department of Education permitted all Irish schools to take the time to visit the show, this innovative policy was continued through all of the Rosc exhibitions.
+The Department of Education permitted all Irish schools to take time to visit the show; this innovative policy was continued through all the Rosc exhibitions.

 In 2017 the Irish Museum of Modern Art, with NIVAL, held a survey exhibition, titled Rosc 50, that presented numerous archival materials recounting the history and significance of Rosc.

 Exhibitions

 Rosc '67

 Rosc '67 featured a juried exhibition of 150 works from 50 artists presented side-by-side Irish antiquities at the Royal Dublin Society and the National Museum.
 Jim Dine, Pablo Picasso, and Roy Lichtenstein were some of the contemporary artists exhibited, although no Irish artists were included in Rosc '67.
 Brendan Gill of The New Yorker wrote that "Rosc is one of the boldest and most illuminating international exhibitions of modern art ever held... the new and the old salute each other over the centuries...
 Dublin has provided the ideal setting for their astonishing encounter."